Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: PRI (Pruning-Refinement-Identification)

 \section{PRI (Pruning-Refinement-Identification)}

-Before formally introducing our algorithm, we first present two structural properties of the optimal solution to the CMDP problem \eqref{eq:cmdp}.
-These properties have been overlooked in the literature but serve as the foundation of our proposed algorithm.
+Before formally introducing our algorithm, we first present two structural properties of the optimal solution to the CMDP problem (\ref{eq:cmdp}), which serve as the foundation of our proposed algorithm.
 Consider a CMDP problem with $N$ constraints.
 It is well-known that the problem can be formulated as a linear programming (LP) problem \cite{Alt_99}: